schub-tech/lovable-production/README.md

 ## Create tests

 ### How to create tests
-> Work in Progres

-Run a local supabase instance and create `.env file`

-Start a local supabase instance with `supabase init` and `supabase start`
+Our approach has been to setup a local development environment, then use cursor.ai to write an intial set of tests.
+Thereafter we could ask lovable to create tests in a similar fashion.

+To setup a local development environment, you need to create`.env file` with the following content:

 ```jsx
 VITE_SUPABASE_URL=https://your-project-url.supabase.co